zavolanlab/mirflowz/README.md

 It is suggested to have all the input files for a given run (or hard links pointing to them) inside a dedicated directory, for instance under the _MIRFLOWZ_ root directory.
-This way it is easier to keep the data together, reproduce an analysis and set up Singularity access to them.
+This way, it is easier to keep the data together, reproduce an analysis and set up Singularity access to them.

 #### 1. Prepare a sample table